ruiying-ocean/cgenie_archive/genie-userconfigs/RUI_LABS/foramecogem/readme.md

 ## Limitation
-+ foram body size is fixed
++ only adult foram are incldued
 + no 3D water column ecosystem;
 + cGENIE has little primary production in the tropical oceans
 + fixed zooplankton Q10 (the respiration of foram has high Q10 (>3, Lombard et al. 2009 L&O), Photo:Respir = 2-10